loteoo/hyperstatic-demo/src/pages/HomePage/bottom.md

 }
 ```

-The `hyperstatic` command should run *after* a standard static build of your site with your tooling of choice.
+The `hyperstatic` command should run *after* a normal static build of your site with your tooling of choice.

 Hopefully that was enough to get you started!
-Checkout the [guide](/guide) for more information, or the [Api reference](/api-reference) for all the information!
+Checkout the [docs](/docs) for more info!

 ---